Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: The average size of the -Selmer groups of elliptic curves

-We may use these lemmas to prove the following theorem. \begin{theorem} Let $E$ be a fixed elliptic curve over $\Q$ having nonzero discriminant and invariants equal to $I$ and $J$.
-Then the elements of the $2$-Selmer group of $E$ are in one-to-one correspondence with $\PGL_2(\Q)$-equivalence classes of locally soluble integral binary quartic forms having invariants equal to $2^4I$ and $2^6J$. \end{theorem} \begin{proof} Let $f$ be a locally soluble integral binary quartic form having invariants equal to $\lambda^4I$ and $\lambda^6J$ for some $\lambda\in\Q$.
-We first prove the existence of an integral binary quartic form $f'$ equivalent to $f$ such that $f'$ has invariants equal to $2^4I$ and $2^6J$.
+\begin{theorem} Let $E=E^{I,J}$ be an elliptic curve over $\Q$.
+Then the elements of the $2$-Selmer group of $E$ are in one-to-one correspondence with $\PGL_2(\Q)$-equivalence classes of locally soluble integral binary quartic forms having invariants equal to $2^4I$ and $2^6J$.